Start here¶

 - Maintainability: content is designed to be reviewed, versioned, and iterated

-What I would extend next (if scaling this)¶
+What I would extend next¶

 - Reference depth: add auth, error model consistency, pagination, and idempotency patterns

-- Operational model: define ownership, review cadence, and “definition of done” per doc type
+- Operational model: define ownership, review cadence, and definition of done per doc type